2004–2010 Telangana protests: YSR's death & KCR's fast

 Within few months of getting re-elected as popular CM, Y. S. Rajasekhara Reddy (YSR) died in a helicopter crash in September 2009.
 This resulted in a leadership crisis within the Congress party and also created a political vacuum in the state.
 During this time, TRS president K. Chandrashekar Rao (KCR) raised his pitch for the separate state.
-On 29 November 2009, he started a fast-unto-death, demanding that the Congress party introduce a Telangana bill in Parliament.
+On 29 November 2009, he started a fast-unto-death, with the demand of a separate state apart, the immediate objective of this fast-unto-death agitation was to identify the lands that were encroached upon by realtors in and around Hyderabad and returned to the poor.
 He was arrested by the police.
 Student organisations, employee unions, and various organisations joined the movement.
 KCR had told a Congress emissary on 6 December that he would break his fast if Congress president Sonia Gandhi made a public appeal to him to do so.
 General strikes shut down Telangana on 6 and 7 December.

 In an all party meeting called by the state government on the night of 7 December to discuss regarding KCR's fast and how to handle it, all major Opposition parties extended their support for a separate state for Telangana.
 The state Congress and its ally Majlis-e-Ittehadul Muslimeen have left it to the Congress high command to take a final decision.
 Minutes of the meeting were faxed to Congress high command.
 Student organisations planned a massive rally at the state Assembly on 10 December without government permission.
 This prompted deployment of police troops throughout Telangana.